Home UpStaff

 • Provided radiation safety training - new recruits, students, medical personnel

-• Member of (DART) Disaster Assistance Response Team (medical assistance for radiological, Biological, chemical incidents, and natural disasters)
+• Member of Madigan Disaster Assistance Response Team (DART Team, medical assistance for Radiological, Biological, Chemical incidents, natural disasters, or terrorist attacks)

 Madigan Medical Center, Tacoma, WA